-As an educational institution of evangelical persuasion and Pentecostal/charismatic heritage, SUM affirms the following statement of faith.
+As a Bible college of evangelical persuasion and Pentecostal/charismatic heritage, SUM affirms the following statement of faith.
+WE BELIEVE...

 The Bible is our all-sufficient rule for faith and practice.
-This Statement of Faith is intended simply as a basis of fellowship among us (i.e., that we all speak the same thing, 1 Corinthians 1:10; Acts 2:42).
+This Statement of Faith is intended simply as a basis of fellowship among us (i.e., that we all speak the same thing, 1 Corinthians 1:10, Acts 2:42).
 The phraseology employed in this statement is not inspired or contended for, but the truth set forth is held to be essential to a full-gospel ministry.
-No claim is made that it contains all biblical truth, only that it covers our need as to these fundamental doctrines.
-WE BELIEVE...
+No claim is made that it contains all Biblical truth, only that it covers our need as to these fundamental doctrines.